Brian-McElroy/Advice-for-programmers/README.md

 ## Communication skill is more important than coding skill.
 I would much rather have a terrible coder / great communicator on my team rather than the inverse.
 Sitting down to write some code without talking to someone first is a bad sign and should be avoided.
 Overcommunication is always better than undercommunication.
-Overcommunication could be annoying or seen as patronising but the alternative is far worse. eg. a top dev spending a week writing excellent code for the *wrong feature*
+Overcommunication could be annoying or seen as patronising but the alternative is far worse. eg. a top dev spending a week writing excellent code for the *wrong feature*!
 Ask questions.
 Keep asking questions until it is 100% clear in your own mind...
 Exactly what you are doing.
 Why you are doing it.